rahulsrma26/rahulsrma26.github.io/content/articles/zfs-mirror/index.md

 sudo zpool status
 ```

 Since `zfs` has COW (Copy-On-Write) it should be fine even if you have a powerloss.
-In my case both of the disk has enhanced power-loss data protection feature.
+In my case both of the disk also has enhanced power-loss data protection feature.

 ### 4. Unmount the ZFS Filesystem (Optional)